 What Is a Double Comparative? (with Examples)

-- Ireland is less windier. (should be less windy not less windier)
+- Ireland is more windier than England. (should be windier)

 - Ice-cream is more tastier than sorbet. (should be tastier)

 - I'm betterer than you. (should be better in both examples)